richiebono/dynamic-knowledge-base/README.md

 > docker-compose -f infra/docker/docker-compose.yml logs -f backend
 > ```

+## Important Note About User Registration Security

+For testing purposes, the admin permission check on the user registration (POST /users) route is initially commented out.
+This allows you to create the first admin user without requiring authentication.

+**After you have created the initial admin user, you should uncomment the admin permission check in the user registration route (`src/modules/user/infrastructure/routes/userRoutes.ts`) to enforce proper security.**

+This ensures that only admin users can register new users in production environments.

 ## Contributing
 Contributions are welcome!
 Please follow these steps:
 1. Fork the repository.